mjpieters/adventofcode/README.md

 ## Puzzle input data

-I have started to use Wim Glenn's [`advent-of-code-data` package][aocdata] to load data directly from the AoC website.
+I use Wim Glenn's [`advent-of-code-data` package][aocdata] to load data directly from the AoC website.
 This library requires your AoC session cookie.
-You'll have create your own [Advent of Code][AoC] account, then use your browser development tools to retrieve the session cookie value, then store it according to the `advent-of-code-data` instructions.
+You'll have create your own [Advent of Code][AoC] account, then use your browser development tools to retrieve the session cookie value.
+Store the value according to the `advent-of-code-data` instructions (either in `~/.config/aocd/token` or in the `AOC_SESSION` environment variable).

 Since this project uses Pipenv, I store it in a `.env` file in the root directory of this project:

 ```sh
 AOC_SESSION=deadbeafdeadbeafdeadbeafdeadbeafdeadbeafdeadbeafdeadbeafdeadbeaf
 ```

 Do make sure to restart the jupyter notebook server after updating this file.

-For older puzzles that I haven't yet updated, I do not include the puzzle inputs, as these are unique to each Advent of Code participant.
-You can get these trivially by downloading the puzzle inputs yourself using your own AoC account.

-Each puzzle loads input from the relative 'inputs' directory, in the form `inputs/day##.txt`.

-I may in future start using Wim Glenn's [`advent-of-code-data` package][aocdata] to load data files instead.

 ## License